anyaschukin/Lem-in/README.md

 **My path-solving algorithm functions recursively**, going down every possible path simultaneously until it has reached the end room, at which point it starts retracing its path back to the start.
-The first solution it finds therefore _must_ be the shortest path, as any longer paths would keep the recursive search going. <br />
+The first solution it finds therefore _must_ be the shortest path, as any longer paths would keep the recursive search going.
 Since all possible paths are pursued simultaneously, rooms that link back to themselves are not a problem. <br />
 If no path is found, an error message is displayed and the program exits.